SEED

 She said we really should try this one, and it is fantastic!
 It produces early and carries on fruiting for a long time.
 Did really well in our polytunnel here in Wales.

-It's an old French variety ; the abundant fruit are a long classic shape with white skin, and firm and tasty.
+An old French variety ; the abundant fruit are a long classic shape with white skin, and firm and tasty.

 16 seed £